 The IRB may require full review of any research submitted under either of the first two categories, as well as full review of any research previously approved under expedited review if you seek approval beyond the initial 12 month approval period.

 The researcher can always request a higher level of review than what is required.

-Category 1 Exempt Review: Research presents no possible risk to subjects 18 years of age and older and is one of the following:
+Exempt Review (Category 1): Research presents minimal risk to subjects and is one of the following: